One to one maths interventions built for KS4 success

 Get your free multiplying and dividing decimals worksheet of 20+ questions and answers.
 Includes reasoning and applied questions.

-Multiplying and dividing decimals is part of our series of lessons to support revision on decimals.
+DOWNLOAD FREEMultiplying and dividing decimals is part of our series of lessons to support revision on decimals.
 You may find it helpful to start with the main decimals lesson for a summary of what to expect, or use the step by step guides below for further detail on individual topics.
 Other lessons in this series include:

-Multiply katex is not defined by katex is not defined to make the integer katex is not defined
+Multiply by to make the integer

-katex is not defined (This is the scaled calculation.)
+(This is the scaled calculation.)

 2Calculate the answer to this scaled calculation.